NoemiVergopolan/page/content/HydroBlocks/index.md

 {{< figure src="scheme_coupling.png" caption="Illustration of the impact of floodplain inundation dynamics on the land surface.
 We show the annual mean sensible heat flux, latent heat flux, root zone soil moisture, and land surface temperature.
 The left column shows the results for the uncoupled simulations (i.e., the routing scheme does not interact with the land surface), while the right column shows the coupled simulations.
 Source: [Chaney et al., 2021](../publication/2021_chaney_hydroblocks_two_way_coupling)." numbered="true" width="100%" >}}

 #### Model development and code availability
-HydroBlocks has been under development in a collaborative effort between Princeton University and the [Chaney Lab](http://www.chaneylab.earth/) at Duke University.
+HydroBlocks has been under development in a collaborative effort between Rice University and Duke University.
 The model source code is available at [Github](https://github.com/chaneyn/HydroBlocks).

 ## Applications for soil moisture monitoring